Information and advice for people with vision loss

-Some people who are severely sight impaired, particularly if they have had the problem from a young age, choose to learn Braille.
+Some people with severe sight loss, particularly those who've had the problem from a young age, choose to learn Braille.
 Braille is a writing system where raised dots are used as a substitute for written letters.

-The RNIB has more details about reading and learning Braille.
+The RNIB website has more information about reading and Braille.

-There are several different methods you can use to get around independently if you have a visual impairment.
+There are several different methods you can use to get around independently if you have a problem with your vision.

-This is a long, usually foldable, cane that can help you get around by detecting objects in your path.
-It also lets drivers and other pedestrians know you have a visual impairment.
+You may find a long cane useful when travelling.
+These type of canes are usually foldable and can help you get around by detecting objects in your path.
+The cane will also make drivers and other pedestrians aware that you have sight loss.

-To get the most from a cane, you will need to attend a training course in how to use it.
-The RNIB helpline can provide more details on training.
+To get the most from a long cane, it's a good idea to attend a training course that will teach you how to use it.
+The RNIB or Guide Dogs can provide you with further details about training.

 You don't need to have lost all your sight to benefit from a guide dog and you don't have to be officially registered as blind or partially-sighted to apply for one.
-See the Guide Dogs website for information about applying for a guide dog.
+The Guide Dogs website has more information about applying for a guide dog.

 The charity also provides the My Guide service, which aims to reduce the isolation that many people with sight loss experience, helping to rebuild their confidence and regain their independence.

 Global positioning system (GPS)